 Working hours are usually regular but can be set by the dentist.

 You may need to work some evenings and weekends, perhaps with early morning starts.

 You would wear a uniform and sometimes protective clothing such as gloves or a mask.

 The GDC approves two qualifications that are available in Scotland: The National Diploma in Dental Nursing awarded by the National Examining Board for Dental Nurses (NEBDN); and SVQ at SCQF Level 7 and PDA in Dental Nursing awarded by the Scottish Qualifications Authority.

 West College Scotland offers the Diploma in Dental Nursing, which leads to the exam set by the NEBDN.
 For entry you need 3 subjects at National 5 including English and Biology or another science subject.

-New College Lanarkshire offers a Higher National Certificate and Diploma (HNC/D) in Dental Nursing, which covers the SVQ Level 3 units and includes a work placement.
-For entry you need 2 Highers at C or above including English.
+New College Lanarkshire offers an HNC (SCQF Level 7) and HND (SCQF Level 8) in Dental Nursing, which covers the SVQ Level 3 units and includes a work placement.
+For entry you need 2 Highers including English.
 See the college website for details.

 Most get a job as a trainee dental nurse in a dental practice, or NHS hospital Dental Service, and train on the job with part time study.

 You may be able to get in through a Modern Apprenticeship, with study leading to Scottish Vocational Qualifications (SVQs) at SCQF Level 7.